What did people eat in the Middle Ages?

 Wine was widely consumed, even diluted with water or boiled.

 Common people mostly drank cervoise (a fermented grain-based drink flavored with herbs, an ancestor of beer), cider, or mead.
-Hopped beer, as we know it, spread from Flanders and Germany from the 14th century.
-In France, the word "bière" officially appeared in 1435 in an ordinance from the provost of Paris, marking the distinction between traditional cervoise and the new hopped beer.
+Hoppy beer, as we know it, spread from Flanders and Germany starting in the 14th century.
+In France, the word "bière" officially appeared in 1435 in an ordinance from the Provost of Paris, marking the distinction between traditional cervoise and the new hopped beer.

 There were also herbal infusions, and sometimes fermented broths.